smotastic/vintage-fish/README.md

 A task, which is not running can be started.

 The "started" attribute of this task will be set to the current time.
+The "running" attribute of this task will be set to true.

 ## Manually Stop Task
 A task, who is currently running, can be stopped.